jjetnet/SydneyRadiativeCoolingWorkshop/Speakers.markdown

 - Prof Baohua Jia, *RMIT*
 - Prof Xiaobo Yin, *University of Hong Kong*
 - Prof Mat Santamouris, *University of New South Wales*
+- A/Prof Riccardo Paolini, *University of New South Wales*
 - Prof Ned Ekins-Dawkes, *University of New South Wales*
 - Dr Angus Gentle, *University of New South Wales*
 - A/Prof James Bullock, *University of Melbourne*